yohamta/furex/README.md

 	Size() image.Point
 }

-// Please implement UpdatableComponent interface if the component state need to be updated by one tick. type UpdatableComponent interface {
+// Please implement UpdatableComponent interface if you want to update the state of the component in every frame. type UpdatableComponent interface {
 	Update()
 }